Previously on Lost

 From Nowhere they ended up Lost

-October 22nd, 2009 - No Comments
+October 22nd, 2009 - Comments Off on From Nowhere they ended up Lost

 Ever wonder why Jeffrey Lieber’s name appears at the beginning of every episode of Lost?
 Well this is why, or at least the bit that doesn’t involve legal matters.

-Back in early 2003 Lieber wrote a TV pilot based around the survivors of a plane crash, it was title ‘Nowhere’.
-To story, as far as I know, is that ABC didn’t really like the concept that he had put together and subsequently gave him the boot.
+Back in early 2003 Lieber wrote a TV pilot based around the survivors of a plane crash, it was titled ‘Nowhere’.
+The story, as far as I know, is that ABC didn’t really like the concept that he had put together and subsequently gave him the boot.
 The idea, and presumably Lieber’s original script, were handed over to JJ Abrams and Damon Lindelof who, with a few key changes turned it into the ‘Lost’ that we know and love.

 I’ve had a copy of the ‘Nowhere’ script (download at the bottom of the post) sitting on my desktop for a couple of months, I can’t remember exactly where it came from, but I think it was posted on DarkUFO’s blog.
 A couple of nights ago I actually sat down and read it.
 Immediately it feels like your reading a missing ‘Lost’ episode, but at the same time somethings just not the same.